dtechbro/dtechbro/README.md

 Hello and welcome to my GitHub profile!
 My name is Muhammad-Nabeel (dtechbro) and I am a Frontend developer.

-I have always been drawn to the power and potential of open source technology, and I am passionate about contributing to and learning from the amazing community of developers on GitHub.
+I have always been drawn to the power and potential of open-source technology, and I am passionate about contributing to and learning from the amazing community of developers on GitHub.

 If you have any questions or just want to chat about Frontend development, don't hesitate to reach out!
 I'm always happy to connect with like-minded developers and collaborate on new ideas. [![Gmail Badge](https://img.shields.io/badge/--white?style=flat&logo=Gmail&logoColor=red)](mailto:princeakinola05@gmail.com)